2012 Toyota RAV4 Performance

-The 2012 Toyota RAV4 is well-liked for its car-like performance, though it isn’t as refined as the Honda CR-V. Its optional V6 engine also pushes it ahead of competitors based on power alone.
+The 2012 Toyota RAV4 is well-liked for its car-like performance.
+Its optional V6 engine also pushes it ahead of competitors based on power alone.
 However, it doesn't provide the most fun driving experience.
 For more fun on twisty roads, you could upgrade to the Sport model or choose the V6 engine.

 - "The RAV4 is not as responsive to control inputs as the Honda CR-V or Kia Sorento, but the Toyota does offer a smooth ride that's forgiving enough for commuters who drive on crumbling expressways.
 Road noise can be an issue at times, but wind noise is well controlled." -- Edmunds